 i love that whenever michael fassbender appears on screen, the movie felt like real serious film noir similar to the bourne films and the james bond thrillers in the 70s. his mutant powers didnt seem as outrageous when fassbender threw knives like he did in the bar scene because he made it so realistic. im sold! he’s magneto!

 lovely paneling. check out the lamps and those throw pillows. the long couch also speak much of the era, or perhaps a decade too early.

-the US war room. this design is iconic. nuff said. you can also see this room in dr. strangelove, monsters vs. aliens and mars attacks.
+the US war room. this design is iconic, originally designed by prod designer ken adam for dr stranglove. nuff said. you can also see this room in monsters vs. aliens and mars attacks.

 i love the furnishings on top of the submarine (or was this a yacht?). check out the studded spritzer at the back and that dome-shaped lamp! *drool.

 i like the piping on the futton mattresses.

 yey more mid century furniture at the back. and another lamp. we have something similar to that lamp 🙂

 always loved the look of the hot point 60s refrigerators (i cant read the letters on this unit though). if you happen to be throwing out yours (even if it is not working), id like to have it 🙂

 of course my joy for the set pieces didnt take me away from the story of the film. i still followed the movie and enjoyed it immensely but i had to watch a 2nd time to absorb the background better. haha another gorgeous movie i should be writing and raving about is tilda swinton’s o sono l’amore ( i am love). although the movie isnt 60-70s but the house practically runs on that aesthetic and well, would need its own blog writeup next time. for now, buy and watch X-Men 1st Class again when the video comes out next month. cheers